-Notes: Directors are directors of the Parent Company; C-Band includes the Chief Financial Officer, Chief Scientific Officer, Chief Business Officer, Chief Operating Officer and Chief Medical Officer.
-In both 2020 and 2021, the Chief Executive Officer was a director of the Parent Company and, accordingly, was included in the directors totals above.
+Notes: Directors are directors of the Parent Company; For 2021, key management includes the Chief Financial Officer, Chief Scientific Officer, Chief Business Officer, Chief Operating Officer, and Chief Medical Officer; For 2022, key management includes the Chief Financial Officer, Chief Scientific Officer, Chief Business Officer, Chief Operating Officer, Chief Technology Officer, Chief Medical Officer and General Counsel.
+In both 2021 and 2022, the Chief Executive Officer was a director of the Parent Company and, accordingly, was included in the directors totals above.
+The increase in the number of employees year over year is primarily related to expanded operations to support the continued progress of the Company's pipeline.